How to Optimize Your Devices for Maximum Speed and Efficiency

 👉 Consider:

-- Using lighter alternatives
+- Using lightweight alternatives

 - Avoiding unnecessary features

-- Choosing efficient tools
+- Choosing efficient and optimized tools

 ✔ 8.
 Improve Cooling and Prevent Overheating